AcunatomyConditionsTendinitis

 Beyond Rest and Bracing

-Rest reduces inflammation temporarily.
-Bracing offloads the tendon temporarily.
+Rest and bracing help temporarily.
 Neither addresses the muscular tension maintaining the load.
 Dry needling does.

 03